The Informed Investor

 Why Many Women Are Less Prepared For Retirement

-There are many factors that impact a person’s retirement planning, including how much they understand the financial planning best practices for their situation.
-But there are factors that impact a woman’s retirement outlook much more than most men.
+Many factors impact a person’s retirement planning, including how much they understand the financial planning best practices for their situation.
+However, some factors impact a woman’s retirement outlook much more than most men.
 These include:

 Many women continue to make less money than men for comparable work